alphasoc/asoc-zeek/README.md

 can be configured to allow a non-root user to access the packet capture device (`/dev/bpf`) thus allowing them to run programs such as Zeek.
 This is done by adding the desired user to a group which has been given access to `/dev/bpf`.
-Exact instructions on how to do this are beyond the scope of this guide, but are easily accessible online.
+Exact instructions on how to do this are beyond the scope of this guide, but are readily available online.

 ## Installing Zeek